biomed-AI/CellFM/readme.md

 ## Datasets

-We provide easy access to the used datasets in the [synapse](https://www.synapse.org/Synapse:syn63379664/files/).
+We provide easy access to the used datasets in the [Zenodo](https://zenodo.org/records/15138665).

 ## Installation

-To reproduce **CellFM**, we suggest first create a conda environment by:
+To reproduce **CellFM**, we suggest first creating a conda environment by:

 ~~~shell
 conda create -n CellFM python=3.9